State Guide · Tripura

 14 checklist items

-Tripura alert: TTAADC (Sixth Schedule) covers approximately two-thirds of Tripura - non-tribals cannot own land within TTAADC boundaries.
-Agartala and non-TTAADC designated areas are open to all Indian citizens.
-Verify TTAADC boundary status with DC/SDO before any advance payment.
+Tripura alert: TTAADC (Sixth Schedule) covers approximately two-thirds of Tripura — non-tribals cannot own land within TTAADC boundaries.
+Confirm the plot is outside TTAADC with the DC / SDO office before paying any advance.

 I